 Ensure employees are equipped with the latest guidance from the CDC, state and local

 public health authorities, as well as their worksite’s latest property recommendations

 and requirements to help prevent the spread of COVID-19.

 Consider how you’ll direct professionals to information and resources.
 Examples include establishing a help line or the use of “change champions.”

-How can you take the pulse of the organization by gathering input from employees about their readiness and/or willingness to return to the workplace?
+Keep a pulse on the organization by gathering input from employees about their readiness and expectations for a return to the workplace.